tobega/tailspin-v0/TailspinReference.md

 A string can also be deconstructed into a stream of strings where each string is what is normally considered a character, but may be a composition of several unicode codepoints.

+### Collector
+The opposite of a deconstructor is a collector that turns a stream of values into one value.

 ### Templates
 A templates object consists of an optional _initial block_ and an optional sequence of match statements.